 I learned this ancient craft of gathering from the fields and woods while caring for resources in Piedmontese, my mother tongue.
 I am one of the last generation in my family to carry this language.

 When I moved to Australia in the mid 90s I spent many years working in orchards and garden centres.
 I soon learned that my knowledge was a rare practice in modern societies and I sensed in the people around me a longing to rekindle their untapped connection to nature.
-Indigenous knowledge loss and a disproportionate mistrust for wild produce, gave way for a country of disconnected living.
-We no longer know the names of the plants living on our doorsteps; we distrust and dismiss some of the most important food and medicine plants that have always walked with us as our co-evolutionary species.
+Indigenous knowledge loss and a disproportionate mistrust for wild produce, gave way for a society of disconnected living.
+We no longer know the names of the plants thriving on our doorsteps; we distrust and dismiss some of the most important food and medicine plants that have always walked with us as our co-evolutionary species.

 The dandelions, nettles, mulberries and edible mushrooms of my childhood are also here in this country, alongside some incredible native produce.